QinDSHub/Hybrid-ML-LLM-Decision-System-for-Customer-Churn-Analysis/README.md

 - replaced heavier persistence dependency with a lighter `joblib` model bundle approach
 - added FastAPI service endpoints for online prediction
 - added Docker-based packaging for deployment consistency
-- added CI/CD scaffolding for Azure Container Apps
+- added deployment by GitHub and Azure
 - introduced `hash` embedding mode for lightweight testing and demos

 > Note: the actual `model_bundle.joblib` file is not included in this repository because of its size.